 Credit risk is the risk of loss arising from customers' or counterparties' failure to fulfill their financial and contractual obligations in accordance with the agreed terms.
-It stems primarily from the Group's lending, trade finance and its funding, investment and trading activities from on- and off-balance sheet transactions.
+It stems primarily from the Group's lending, trade finance and its placement, underwritings, investment, hedging and trading activities from on- and off-balance sheet transactions.
+Credit risk does not happen in isolation as certain risk event (e.g. fluctuation of interest rate and FX) may give rise to both market and credit risks.